 Then there is the possibility of the Teensy.
 Just connects, and any pin i switch to i can map to any button value/address.
 Same goes for axis data and once I flashed it with the demo joystick code by Paul, it just connected and worked.
 Both for computer and phone.
 Although without anything tying my axis analog pins to any value, it did showcase all the noise so leaving no option for a disable or static pulled down position, this could show up and have undesired effect in games.
 So optional jumpers to pull pins to GND will be entertained as a solution.

-All in all I have observed more of what i don't like about how things are currently than things i do like.
-I've seen...Read more »
+All in all I have observed more of what i don't like about...Read more »